-Okay, not bad.
-But let’s reduce that a bit further.
-Let’s ask again: Testable means what?
-And now answer that with what we just said.
+And now let’s answer that with what we just said.

 It means that the software can be put in a known state, acted on, and then observed.
 It also means that this can be done without affecting any other code or architecture elements and without those elements interfering.
 Thus to “be testable” has a spatial and temporal component to it.
 As in spatial coupling and temporal coupling.

-Well, developers will certainly know what I mean by that and testers should also.
+Testers!
+Do you know what I mean by that?
+You should.
+Developers will most certainly know what I mean by that and, thus, testers should also.
 Specifically, we have to consider the dangers of spatial coupling (state) and temporal coupling (invocation).

 What this ultimately means is that one of the key aspects of what makes code “testable” — and this includes at the interface level — is the amount of direct and indirect input and output in the code and how it handles state.